 The second is more about making your business searchable.
 When someone decides that Pilates, Pole, Crossfit, Yoga, or Martial Arts is the next thing they want to try, how do you make sure that your studio is top of their list?

 A good customer experience would make it easy to find you.
-Here are some high priority things you can do right now to improve your visibility:
+Here are some high-priority things you can do right now to improve your visibility:

-Check that your Google Business account up to date with the right address, website, phone number, and operating hours listed.
+Check that your Google Business account is up to date with the right address, website, phone number, and operating hours listed.

 Make sure your social media accounts link to your website.
 Maybe someone is using Facebook or Instagram to search for the best studio in their area.
 Make sure they can find the path to booking.

 Do you help people get back into shape after an injury?
 Partner with a massage therapist, a chiropractor, or a pharmacy to get the word out about your studio.
 Guest teach at corporate offices.
 Put your brochures in coffee shops or grocery stores.
 The best customer experience is one that feels effortless - help prospective customers find you.

 Once they get to your website, they're going to need the core information: where you are located, the class schedule, and the price per class or membership.
 Once they have these, they'll want an easy path for booking.
 This is the one job of the website: to get people to your studio.

 Make sure to have a button on every page of your website that says "book a class" to make it easy for them to book.
 And, show and tell how great your studio is to get them there - words and pictures go a long way.

 Here are some examples of great sites:

 Step 3: Welcome your new customers with an email